robertbakker/php-code-generator/README.md

-  help         Display help for a command list         List commands ddd ddd:service  Generate a service class for a Domain Driven Design (DDD) style project
+  help         Display help for a command list         List commands ddd ddd:repository  Generate a repository interface for a Domain Driven Design (DDD) style project ddd:service     Generate a service class for a Domain Driven Design (DDD) style project
 ```